 - Use washable nappy liners.

-We're on the lookout to recruit Real Nappy Advisors to fly the flag for reusable nappies in County Durham and encourage others to make the change today.
-If you've got a passion for real nappies and would be happy to answer questions and attend events to promote the benefits of real nappies, contact us to get involved.
+We're on the lookout to recruit Cloth Nappy Advisors to fly the flag for reusable nappies in County Durham and encourage others to make the change today.
+If you've got a passion for cloth nappies and would be happy to answer questions and attend events to promote the benefits of reusable nappies, contact us to get involved.